Dev-2105/PERSONAL-BUDGET-TRACKER/README.md

-#SELF INTRO
-Hi everyone, my name is Dev Kharbanda, and I'm a college student.
-I'm relatively new to using Excel, but I'm eager to learn and improve my skills.
-I'm excited to be part of this community and collaborate with others.
-I'm particularly interested in data visualisation & data analyis.
-I'm a quick learner and I'm confident that I'll be able to contribute meaningfully as I develop my expertise in Excel.
-Thank you for your time and consideration.

 # PERSONAL-BUDGET-TRACKER
 This is a dynamic budget tracker in which data input in a excel sheet can be dynamically visualised in a better way.